-Dog growling is a valuable means of communication, something that dog owners should appreciate and respect rather than punish.
+Dog growling is a valuable means of communication, something that we humans need to appreciate and respect rather than punish.
 Of course, we don’t want our dog to growl at us, but neither do we want him to fail to growl if something makes him uncomfortable; that’s very important information in a successful canine-human relationship.

-It’s very common for dog owners to punish their dogs for growling.
-Unfortunately, this often suppresses the growl—eliminating his ability to warn us that he’s about to snap, literally and figuratively.
+It’s quite common for people to punish their dogs for growling.
+Unfortunately, this often suppresses the growl—eliminating the dog’s ability to warn us that he’s about to snap, literally and figuratively.
 On other occasions, punishing a growling, uncomfortable dog can induce him to escalate into full-on aggression.

 So, if you’re not supposed to punish dog growling, what are you supposed to do?
 The next time your dog growls at you, try this: